Mamas With Cameras Workshop: Introduction to Digital Photography

 -Digital SLR or mirroless camera (trust us, you will be super bored if you don't have one with you!)
 Your camera is an SLR/mirroless if you can interchange the lens at the front.
 If you're not sure about your camera, check with us before registering!

 -"Bra."
-You don't have to have children (or wear a bra, really), but this is a workshop for women and the tips are geared towards mamas who are interested in photographing their kids.
-We aren't trying to discriminate against men, but we also know that men do silly things like spend time reading the manuals for their cameras and we just don't have time for all that. ;-)
+You don't have to have children (or wear a bra, really), but this is a workshop for women and the tips are geared primarily towards mamas who are interested in photographing their kids.

 Is my lens a portrait lens?

-If you only have the lens that came with the camera, it is not a portrait lens.
+If you only have the lens that came with the camera, it's not a portrait lens.
 Look at the number on the lens that's after the letter "F".
 We are looking for a number after the "F" that is 1.8 or less!